learlab/itell/apps/demo/content/textbook/21-practical-strategies-for-psychological-measurement.md

     correct: false
   - answer: "d.\tDiscriminant validity"
     correct: true
-- !Structured
-  question: "5.\tA teacher separates students into three groups based on their level of performance on a math test (low, medium, and high performance), and plans to teach differently to the three groups.
+- question: "5.\tA teacher separates students into three groups based on their level of performance on a math test (low, medium, and high performance), and plans to teach differently to the three groups.
 What scale of measurement is being used to create the three groups of students? "
   answers:
   - answer: "a.\tNominal"
     correct: false